 - 4.10 Concerns relating to financial crime may lead to firms turning away a prospective customer.
-In the year ended 31 December 2019 FMA Firms reported that they did not decline any potential new relationships because of financial crime, terrorism or sanctions related concerns, at fund or investor level (2018: zero). - 4.11 Firms are required to monitor ongoing business relationships and may cease to provide services because of their own financial crime risk appetite, or may terminate relationships under certain circumstances, including liaising with the FIU if a matter is subject to "consent".
-During the year ended 31 December 2019 FMA Firms did not terminate any existing relationships at fund or investor level because of financial crime, terrorism or sanctions related concerns (2018: zero).

-4.12 In addition to terminating relationships, firms may be requested by law enforcement agencies to block or freeze accounts, or may themselves put additional controls around accounts if information is required from a customer.
-As at the end of 2019 there were 24 "accounts" blocked or frozen for money laundering or terrorism (2018: 33) - this was primarily as a result of specific remediation projects.
+In the year ended 31 December 2020 FMA Firms reported that they did not decline any potential new relationships because of financial crime, terrorism or sanctions related concerns, at fund or investor level (2019: zero). - 4.11 Firms are required to monitor ongoing business relationships and may cease to provide services because of their own financial crime risk appetite, or may terminate relationships under certain circumstances, including liaising with the FIU if a matter is subject to "consent" During the year ended 31 December 2020 FMA Firms did not terminate any existing relationships at fund or investor level because of financial crime, terrorism or sanctions related concerns (2019: zero). - 4.12 In addition to terminating relationships, firms may be requested by law enforcement agencies to block or freeze accounts, or may themselves put additional controls around accounts if information is required from a customer.
+As at the end of 2020 there were no "accounts" blocked or frozen for money laundering or terrorism (2019: 24) previous figures were reported as a result of specific remediation projects which have now been completed.